-The continuum velocity and the mean microscopic velocity from MD over control domain provide the synchronization of the mass and momentum consistent with Eqn.
+The continuum velocity and the mean microscopic velocity from MD over the control domain provide the synchronization of the mass and momentum consistent with Eq.
 (10).

 Statistical Error and Coupling Parameters

-How to reduce the statistical error of averaged MD profile, which is the response of innate spatial/temporal locality in molecular dynamic systems, determines the accuracy of CFD solution in hybrid simulation.
-According to the mathematical expression in statistical error [15, 22], the ratio of sampling noise compared to the macroscopic velocity is inversely proportional to the square root of spatial layer size and temporal sampling duration.
-For example, reducing the macroscopic velocity by half requires either 4 times larger system domain or 4 times longer sampling to maintain the same order of accuracy.
+Reduction of the statistical error in the averaged MD profile, which is the response of innate spatial/temporal locality in molecular dynamic systems, determines the accuracy of the CFD solution in hybrid simulation.
+According to the mathematical expression in the statistical error [15, 22], the ratio of the sampling noise compared with the macroscopic velocity is inversely proportional to the square root of spatial layer size and temporal sampling duration.
+For example, in order to maintain the same order of accuracy, reducing the macroscopic velocity by half requires either a system domain that is four times larger or a sampling that is four times longer .

-Sampling duration with interval, the size of sampling layer and its position are coupling parameters which define the scale and pattern of this noise.
-The layer size and sampling duration collectively work for reducing the noise, by increasing the spatial and temporal sampling scales.
-Sampling interval is a factor which restricts the sampling duration.
-On unsteady simulations, a short sampling interval is preferred to frequently update temporal variation of flow field in hybrid boundary zones.
-This interval acts as the upper bound of sampling duration.
-The location of the sampling layer is a secondary factor which can locally increase the strength of fluctuation.
-Conventionally, sampling layer is placed far from the solid obstacle, e.g., at least 10σ above the bottom wall in solving the flow of the liquid argon [11].
+With regard to the sampling duration with intervals, the size of the sampling layer and its position are coupling parameters, which define the scale and pattern of this noise.
+The layer size and sampling duration collectively work to reduce the noise by increasing the spatial and temporal sampling scales.
+The sampling interval is a factor that restricts the sampling duration.
+In unsteady simulations, a short sampling interval is preferred to update frequently the temporal variation in the flow field in hybrid boundary zones.
+This interval acts as the upper bound of the sampling duration.
+The location of the sampling layer is a secondary factor that can increase the strength of fluctuation locally.
+Conventionally, the sampling layer is placed far from the solid obstacle, at least 10σ above the bottom wall to solve the flow of the liquid argon [11], for example.

-We introduce two numerical ideas to acquire the accurate hybrid solution.
-One is to quantitatively measure the scale of statistical noise in particular domain and the other is to numerically get the acceptable solution.
+We introduce two numerical ideas to acquire an accurate hybrid solution.
+One is to measure quantitatively the scale of statistical noise, the domain in particular, and the other is to obtain an acceptable solution numerically.
 The former shows the initial guideline to determine the coupling parameter and the latter refines the accuracy of the former solution.

 2.4.1.
 Determining Coupling Conditions

-The statistical noise is a function of the characteristics of fluid and surrounding solid elements, and geometric configurations, as well as the flow condition.
-Unfortunately, previous analyses on the strength of statistical error [15, 22] fail to consider the stronger interaction near the fluid-solid interface and the shape of the domain.
-We sense that the clear coupling parameters can be determined after the look-up of that specific system
+The statistical noise is a function of the characteristics of the fluid, surrounding solid elements, and geometric configurations, as well as the flow condition.
+Unfortunately, previous analyses on the strength of the statistical error [15, 22] failed to consider the stronger interaction near the fluid-solid interface and the shape of the domain.
+We sense that clear coupling parameters can be determined after the actual numerical simulation of that specific flow field.

-Our intuitive idea of numerically detecting the strength of statistical noise is to solve the stationary flow of the same fluid domain by pure MD method.
+Our intuition is that numerically detecting the strength of statistical noise solves the stationary flow of the same fluid domain by the MD method only.
 The procedure is as follows.

-1. Empirical design of the sampling interval and the sampling layer's position.
+1. Empirical design of the sampling interval and the sampling layer's position

-2. Structure construction.
+2. Structure construction

-3. Simulation and collecting the temporal history of sampled velocity.
+3. Simulation and collecting the temporal history of sampled velocity

-4. Data processing.
+4. Data processing

-5. Determining the sampling layer size and the sampling duration.
+5. Determining the sampling layer size and the sampling duration,

 2.4.2.
 Sampling Multiple Independent Experiments